ian-cs12-NYCU/5G-DN/dns_simple/README.md

 Do I need a DNS->IP mapping table?

 Yes — for this minimal responder you must provide the mappings for the names you want the server to answer.
 Put them in `hosts.txt`.

+Auto-responded domains

+This responder will always answer A queries (with a randomly generated private IPv4 in the 10.0.0.0/8 space) for the following well-known domains instead of returning NXDOMAIN.
+This is useful to simulate DNS resolution in tests where you don't care about the real IPs:

+- google.com
+- example.com
+- github.com
+- stackoverflow.com
+- youtube.com
+- facebook.com
+- twitter.com
+- amazon.com
+- wikipedia.org
+- reddit.com
+- linkedin.com
+- netflix.com
+- instagram.com
+- apple.com
+- microsoft.com

-If a name is not found the server returns NXDOMAIN.
+For names not in this list the server will look up `hosts.txt` and return the configured IP; if not found it returns NXDOMAIN.

 If you need more advanced behaviour (recursive resolving, wildcards, PTR records, SRV, or forwarding to upstream resolvers), consider using `dnsmasq` or `bind9` instead.